Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 “We will never repeat the tragedy of the war.
 We will never go the wrong way,” Ishiba said.
 “Once again, we must deeply keep to our hearts the remorse and lesson from that war.”

-In a national ceremony Friday at Tokyo’s Budokan hall, about 4,500 officials and bereaved families and their descendants from around the country observed a moment of silence at noon, the time when the then-emperor’s surrender speech began on Aug.
+In a national ceremony Friday at Tokyo’s Budokan hall, about 4,500 officials and bereaved families and their descendants from around the country observed a moment of silence at noon, the time when Emperor Hirohito's surrender speech began on Aug.
 15, 1945.
 Participants later offered chrysanthemum flowers for the war dead.

-Just a block away at the Yasukuni Shrine, dozens of Japanese rightwing politicians and their supporters came to pray.
+Just a block away at the Yasukuni Shrine, dozens of Japanese rightwing politicians and their supporters gathered to pray.

 The shrine honors Japan's 2.5 million war dead, including convicted war criminals.
 Victims of Japanese aggression, especially China and the Koreas, see visits to the shrine as a lack of remorse about Japan’s wartime past.